jeremyckahn/keydrown/README.md

 ...And the handler will just keep firing until the button is released.
-The expectation from the user is that the key handler would be firing for the entire duration of time that key is held down - the early ticks where the `keydown` state is not handled creates a feeling of sluggishness and noticeably worsens the User Experience.
-A way around this delay is to only listen for one `keydown` event for a button, and execute the key handler on every tick until the `keyup` event is detected for that button.
+The expectation from the user is that the key handler would be firing for the entire duration of time that the key is held down - the early ticks where the `keydown` state is not handled creates a feeling of sluggishness and noticeably worsens the User Experience.
+A way around this delay is to only listen for one `keydown` event for a button, and execute the key handler on every tick until the corresponding `keyup` event is detected for that button.

 Keydrown makes this super easy.